J-Montgomery/rfloat/README.md

 `<stdfloat>` is supported by defining the `ENABLE_STDFLOAT` macro.

-Overloads for `<cmath>` functions are provided in the `<rfloat/rcmath.hh>` header under the rmath namespace.
+Overloads for `<cmath>` functions are provided in the `<rcmath>` header under the rmath namespace.
 Only deterministic subset of overloads are enabled by default.
 Non-deterministic overloads can be enabled by defining `RMATH_NONDETERMINISTIC`.
 Overloads are only as deterministic as the underlying standard library.
 Users who need guaranteed determinism should evaluate dedicated implementations like [dmath](https://github.com/sixitbb/sixit-dmath), [crlibm](https://github.com/taschini/crlibm), and [rlibm](https://github.com/rutgers-apl/rlibm).

 > [!NOTE]
 > If you want to evaluate standard library determinism on your platform, the reproducibility tests can check them by defining `RMATH_DETERMINISM` when